tobyxdd/bread/README.md

 For more info, check out https://bionic-reading.com/.

-This script is tested to work with most (English) websites.
+This script is tested to work with most websites in alphabetic languages (English, German, Russian, etc.).
 If you run into any problems, please report by creating an issue.